turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

   - a card should appear on the screen to match the comp above.
 The card should show the title and body the user entered into the form.
   - the form inputs should clear out to be ready for the next idea.

-- When a user clicks "Save" with an empty Title or Body input field:
+- When a user tries to click "Save" with an empty Title or Body input field:
   - the "Save" button is disabled and unable to be clicked.
 It's clear to the user when the button is disabled because it is a lighter color and the cursor is not a pointer when they hover over it.
   - a new idea card should not appear.